 I visited the RTO in person and the letter receiving clerk asked to write a letter as he is wont.
-Accepting the letter and a copy of the license, he said, that I would receive an SMS in a week or so after it is uploaded.
+Accepting the letter and a copy of the licence, he dismissed me saying that I will receive an SMS in a week or so after it is uploaded.

 I never got any SMS even after 2 weeks.
-On checking the driving license in the Parivahan portal, it showed an application number and it was pending approval.
+On checking the driving licence in the Parivahan Sarathi portal, it showed an application number, and it was pending approval.

-Another visit to the RTO, this time, by my father-in-law and the answer was that there was some delay and they would upload in a few days.
+Another visit to the RTO, this time, by my father-in-law and the answer was that there was some delay in the server, and they would upload it in a few days.

 Once again, I never received any SMS after that, and without a proper way of knowing the status, I was resigned to have someone visit the RTO once again.

-I decided to check the status on the website before any further visit, and saw a link to view the application status, mentioned on the Parivahan Sarathi portal.
-I was excited and decided to view the status, but the site was frustratingly slow.
+I decided to check the status one last time, before the imminent visit, but the site was frustratingly slow.
 I even disabled uBlock Origin, suspecting that some critical bloatware was causing problems.
 But still the website was slow.
-Looked like the application was blocked on me for uploading the required documents.
-When I tried to upload them it errored out and the site hanging on every step was making it difficult to figure out why it was erroring.
+Finally, when I got to the view the status, it showed that the application was blocked on me for uploading the required documents.
+When I tried to upload them, it errored out and the site hanging on every step was making it even more difficult to figure out why I got the error.

-Out of frustration, I decided to dig a bit deeper into why the site was slow and opened the Web Developer Tools on Firefox.
-I was able to see calls to vani-hyd.nic.in hanging and timing out after a few minutes.
-This was the reason for the website being slow.
-I also realized, this might not be critical part, as after time out I was able to proceed to further steps.
-On right clicking the URL in the request list, I noticed that there was an option to block it.
+Out of frustration, I decided to dig a bit deeper into the site, and opened the Web Developer Tools on Firefox.
+I was able to see calls to vani-hyd.nic.in hanging and timing out after a few minutes—this was the reason the website was slow.
+I also realized, this might not be a critical part as, after time out I was able to proceed to further steps.
+On right-clicking the URL in the request list, I noticed that there was an option to block it.

 gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/ebook -dNOPAUSE -dQUIET -dBATCH -sOutputFile=output.pdf input.pdf

-Now it was all smoothing sailing and the upload process succeeded, though it abruptly landed ont he initial status request page without any mention of the happy news.
-I had to once again key the application number and the captcha and there it listed that the further actions were on the RTO.
+Now it was all smoothing sailing and the upload process succeeded, though it abruptly landed on the initial status request page without any mention of the happy news.
+I had to once again key the application number and the captcha to find the updated status—further actions were on the RTO.

 I don't think everyone would be able to complete this step without seeking assistance from a third party like a driving school.
 Looks like Digital India instead of improving things, has just added another layer of private intermediaries between the government and the citizen.